davide-coccomini/MINTIME-Multi-Identity-size-iNvariant-TIMEsformer-for-Video-Deepfake-Detection/README.md

 The following parameters can be changed as desired to perform different training:
 - --num_epochs: Number of training epochs (default: 300);
 - --resume: Path to latest checkpoint (default: none);
+- --restore_epoch: Restart from the checkpoint's epoch if --resume option specified (default: False)
 - --freeze_backbone: Maintain the network freezed or train it (default: False);
 - --extractor_unfreeze_blocks: Number of blocks to train in the backbone (default: All);
 - --max_videos: Maximum number of videos to use for training (default: all);